ousleyp/scripts/README.md

 I can't fully vouch for the quality of these scripts, which were generated with AI chatbot assistance.
-If you are a human with advice, feel free to ping me on Slack!
+If you are a human with feedback, feel free to ping me on Slack!

 I created these scripts with CCS goals in mind (such as performing Content Quality Assessments), and you are welcome to use them.
-Bear in mind that they might be incomplete.
+Bear in mind that they might need more testing, and they are based on the structure of the openshift-docs repo.

 ## implode-assembly.sh